uzbeer/uzbeer/README.md

 People call me Uz.
 Nice to meet you!

-I'm have working experience in QA, testing, coding, photography, hospitality and more...
+I started programming when I was around 12 years old on a quite slow Intel 486 computer.
+I taught myself some VB by trial and error experiments.
+That taught me patience too I guess.
+My first job as a developer came by the time I finished high school, working during Y2K.
+I also ended up working for IBM as a QA, being hired even before finishing uni.

-Currently on the hunt for a remote position.
+I am currently networking with Indie game devs, helping them with QA and translations, and on the hunt for a remote job.

 I speak Spanish (native) and English.
 Slowly learning Italian and trying not to forget the little French I learnt 😅